 What is the Financial Modeling Code?

-The financial modeling code serves as an essential guide to financial analysts and companies that are looking to predict future financial performance based on various assumptions and historical performance.
-The code explains how to build financial models, providing guidance on the layout, appearance, and functionality of the models.
+The financial modeling code serves as an essential guide to financial analysts and companies looking to predict future financial performance based on various assumptions and historical performance.
+The code explains how to build financial models, providing guidance on the models’ layout, appearance, and functionality.
 Users can create understandable, robust, and error-free financial models by following the code and adhering to the best practices.

 Companies also use financial models to assess their risk and return profile based on their financial data.
 Financial modeling is structured around the three main financial statements, i.e., income statement, balance sheet, and cash flow statement.